-As fall approaches, DIYers look for exterior projects that will be ready to enjoy the next spring and summer.
+As fall approaches, DIYers look for exterior projectsexterior projects that will be ready to enjoy the next spring and summer.
 Wood decks are one of the most popular in that category.
 Its also a good return on investment.
+For most of us, our home is our largest investment.

 Building your backyard deck can be a straightforward DIY project as long as the right amount of planning goes into it during the research stage.
 First, do a preliminary deck design, research local building codes and zoning restrictions, sketch out your ideas, and get a green light from your neighborhood association.